-The changing basis of the village economy affects gender relationships in the society.
-To begin with, since the 1970s very few parents would give their daughter away in marriage without a bridewealth (hantaran) from the husband.
+4.3.
+Women And Men: An Insight Into Husband-Wife Relationship begin with, since the seventies, very few parents would give their daughter away in marriage without a bridewealth (hantaran) from the husband.
 The hantaran varies in amount with the academic and economic status of the future wife and the social status of her family, from M\$1,000 to M\$4,000.
-And a close look at the marriage records at the Kadhi's office in 1989 reveals that the amount given as hantaran has been increased in the last five years or so.
-The adoption of this new practice helped to increase a man's position vis-à-vis his wife.
-Having "paid" for her, he now has more claim on her than her kin, and he can, if he chooses, take her away from her lineage group and her natal place.
+And a close look at the marriage records at the Kadhi's office in 1989 reveals that the amount given as hantaran, has increased in the last five years or so.
+The adoption of this new practice helped to increase a man's position vis-a-vis his wife.
+Having "paid" for her, he now has more claim on her than her kin, and he can, if he chooses to, take her away from her lineage group and her natal place.